danieldiamond/gitlab-analytics/README.md

 ## At GitLab

+Meltano is a separate product made by a separate team.
+The goal is at some point to spin it out of GitLab as a new company.

 For now we use [PostgreSQL](https://www.postgresql.org/) as the warehouse but we're open to support others such as [MariaDB AX](https://mariadb.com/products/solutions/olap-database-ax), [Redshift](https://aws.amazon.com/redshift/), [MemSQL](https://www.memsql.com/), and [Snowflake](https://www.snowflake.net/).

 We use dbt for testing too, instead of [Great Expectations](https://github.com/great-expectations/great_expectations), [Hypothesis](https://hypothesis.readthedocs.io/en/latest/), or closed source options such as [Informatica](https://marketplace.informatica.com/solutions/informatica_data_validation), [iCEDQ](https://icedq.com/), and [QuerySurge](http://www.querysurge.com/).